 Choose your answer for this statement: I avoid mentioning sensitive or negative topics.

 2. Somewhat disagree

 3. Neither disagree nor agree

 You are in a heated argument with a friend.
 You will:

 Obviously, your choices might easily be influenced by what you regard as the most favourable or the most socially acceptable.
-There are undoubtedly people who always speak their mind, but it doesn’t necessarily mean the truth.
-What you think to be right is not always right, and such mismatch even screws up everything, especially when you do not own a high level of self awareness.
+There are undoubtedly people who always speak their minds, but it doesn’t necessarily mean the truth.
+What you think to be right is not always right, and such a mismatch even screws up everything, especially when you do not own a high level of self-awareness.
 Hence, even if a person asserts to have high EQ, it may very well be the opposite.

-There are many studies showing the positive correlation between EQ and career success.
+There are many studies showing a positive correlation between EQ and career success.
 However, considering EQ the key factor leading to success is one of the most detrimental misconceptions.